aboutcode-org/aboutcode/aboutcode-data/README.rst

 Alternatively Packages could be extracted to an independent PackagedCode library.

-The changes will minimal impact onthe layout of the scan results.
+The changes will minimise impact on the layout of the scan results.
 Here is an example of a scan payload in ABCD format: this is essentially the standard scan format::